 Exceptions to Temporary Use Bans will be made according to the code of practice2 and fall under three categories.
 These are:

-- Statutory Exceptions Specified through legislation and are on the grounds of health and safety, the environment or where businesses may be effected. - Discretionary Universal Exceptions Common to all water companies and primarily relate to Blue Badge holders.
+• Statutory Exceptions - Specified through legislation and are on the grounds of health and safety, the environment or where businesses may be effected.

 2 United Kingdom Water Industry Research (UKWIR) 'Code of Practice and General Guidance on Water Use Restrictions